-stated otherwise.
-In a number of places (eg paragraphs 4.10, 4.14, 4.19, 4.21, 5.14 and 5.15) the SS sets out specific expectations in relation to illiquid assets.
+arising in respect of corporate bond assets within firms' MA portfolios.
+However, many of the expectations apply irrespective of the assets held and the PRA would therefore expect firms to consider the expectations set out in the SS to be more widely applicable unless specifically stated otherwise.
+In a number of places (eg paragraphs 4.10, 4.15, 4.20, 4.22, 5.17 and 5.18) the SS sets out specific expectations in relation to less liquid assets.
 In future, the PRA may issue further, more bespoke, expectations for the SCR treatment of other assets within an MA portfolio, such as illiquid assets.